-$^{^{2}}$ Equations which are not changed in the terrain-following coordinate are ommitted.
+$^{^{2}\}mathrm{Equationsthat}$ are not changed in the terrain-following coordinates are ommitted.

-8.1.3 descretization
+8.1.3 Discretization

-Spatial descretization
+Spatial discretization

-We use the 4th order difference scheme for the advection term as mentioned in the chapter 3.
-The τ{ij} and τ_i^D are proportional to the square of the grid spacing (Δ^2) .
-Due to the consistency with the advection term in terms of order for spatial difference, the second order central difference scheme is used for terms of the sub-grid scale turburence.
-In the following part in this sub-section, overline, and i, j, k mean as they are in the chapter 3.
+We use the 4th order difference scheme for the advection term, as mentioned in the chapter 3.
+The τ{ij} and τ_i^D are proportional to the square of the grid spacing (Δ^2).
+Due to consistency with the advection term in terms of order for spatial difference, the second order central difference scheme is used for terms of sub-grid scale turbulence.
+In the following part of this sub-section, overline, and i, j, k have the same meaning as in the chapter 3.

-Momentam equation The tendencies in the momentam equation related to the sub-grid scale mode are
+Momentum equation The tendencies in the momentum equation related to the sub-grid scale mode are: